Semantic desktop: Standardization effort

 The Semantic Web is mainly concerned with making machine readable metadata to enable computers to process shared information, and the creation of formats and standards related to this.
 As such the aims of allowing more of a user's data to be processed by a computer and allowing data to more easily be shared could be considered as a subset of those of the Semantic Web, but extended to a user's local computer, rather than just files stored on the Internet.

 However the aims of creating a unified interface and allowing data to be accessed in a format independent way are not really the concerns of the Semantic Web.

 In practice most projects related to the semantic desktop make use of Semantic Web protocols for storing their data.
 In particular RDF's concepts are used, and the format itself is used.

+Semantic file systems

+Semantic file systems allow the user to query files by semantic metadata.
+As such, they can be considered a part of the semantic desktop.

+Some operating systems such as BeOS include a semantic file system, which is a move towards a more semantic desktop.